Job-Meter-Next-Proof

 Sources checked

-This guide is desk-reviewed.
-It does not claim a live plan purchase, billing test, support-workflow simulation, or hands-on setup for the plans named here.
+This guide checks official plan and product pages.
+Treat the plan suggestions as pricing-page guidance, not proof from a live plan purchase, billing test, support-workflow simulation, or hands-on setup for the plans named here.